mosip/documentation/docs/components.md

 ### Digital Wallet

 The key bound credentials stored in the wallet app can be used to verify the user to avail the services provided by a Relying party system.

-Refer [here](integration-guides/authentication-system-integration.md#keybinder) for more details.
+To know more, refer [here](integration-guides/authentication-system-integration.md#keybinder).

 ### **e-Signet (OIDC) UI**